William Zeckendorf: Bankruptcy

-Before his company's bankruptcy in 1965, Zeckendorf became the embodiment of glamorous real-estate dealmaking, which included developing Roosevelt Airfield, where Charles Lindbergh began his transatlantic flight, and helping to advance and develop Long Island University.
+Before Webb and Knapp's bankruptcy in 1965, Zeckendorf became the embodiment of glamorous real-estate dealmaking, which included developing Roosevelt Airfield, where Charles Lindbergh began his transatlantic flight, and helping to advance and develop Long Island University.
 From the start of his career Zeckendorf had been able to use his dealmaking skills to acquire or build projects for which he lacked the funds, but in time the under-funding caught up with him, and "his overextended company crashed in a spectacular bankruptcy."
+He then worked for his son, William Jr., with his wages garnished in order to settle his debts.

 Personal life

 Zeckendorf was married four times.
 His first wife was Irma Levy; they had two children: William Zeckendorf Jr. and Susan Zeckendorf Nicholson.
 They later divorced and she remarried to the music critic and historian Irving Kolodin.
 His second wife was Marion Griffin who died in 1968.
 In 1972, he married Alice Odenheimer Bache, widow of Harold L. Bache.
 They subsequently divorced and he married Louise Betterly Malcolm in 1975.

-On September 30, 1976, William Zeckendorf died in his residence on 65th Street and Park Avenue after suffering a stroke.
+On September 30, 1976, William Zeckendorf died in bankruptcy at his residence on 65th Street and Park Avenue after suffering a stroke.